HoTschir/KiCadEditBusAliases/README.md

 Copy KiCadEditBusAliases.py to a directory, your PATH-variable points to.

 ## Usage
+* Close your KiCad project.
 * Pass root schematic file of your KiCad project as a parameter for the script.
   ```
   KiCadEditBusAliases.py <eeschema_file_name.kicad_sch>
   ```
 * Do the changes you want (see pictures below).
 * Press "save and exit" to make changes permanent to *.kicad_sch files.
   (Please keep in mind: If one Bus Alias is _not_ assigned to any file, it will _not_ be saved in any way.)
+* Open your KiCad project and continue editing using eeschema.

 ## Screen shots
 ![Main window](KicadEditBusAliases_Main_edited.png) Main window